NexPlayer/Unity-SDK/platforms/ios.md

 Then, proceed with the build normally by clicking on File → Build Settings → Build And Run.
 This will create an iOS build and open it with Xcode.

-To build the application on Xcode, it is required to use **Xcode 12.0** or above.
+To build the application on Xcode, it's required to use **Xcode 12.0** or above.

 Firstly, inside Xcode, select **UnityFramework** in the **Targets** area and select the **Embed & Sign** setting for **WidevineIntegration.framework** and **widevine_cdm_secured_ios.framework**.